Mercedes-Celedon/lucky-cat/README.md

 3. **Delete Player Names:** Click the delete button next to a player's name to remove it from the list.

-4. **Assign Fortunes:** Click the "Lucky Match" button to assign a random fortune phrase to each player.
+5. **Assign Fortunes:** Click the "Lucky Match" button to assign a random fortune phrase to each player.

+6. **Navigate Back:** After clicking "Lucky Match", use the back arrow button to return to the player list.
+You can add, edit or delete players as long as the total does not exceed 15.

-5. **Reset the Game:** Click the "RESET" button to clear all player names and fortune phrases.
+7. **Reset the Game:** Click the "RESET" button to clear all player names and fortune phrases.

 --

 Enjoy playing Lucky Cat and may the fortune be in your favor!